auth0/docs/articles/architecture-scenarios/application/web-saml/index.md

 ExampleCo wants to revamp the way that users who want access to the timesheets app are authenticated and authorized.
 Rather than rolling their own identity management solution, ExampleCo wants to integrate with Auth0, who will handle these tasks and implement the SAML authentication process.

+Furthermore, some ExampleCo employees have SalesForce accounts.
+The company wants to provide a way for these employees to log in to the timesheets app using single sign on via SalesForce.

 ExampleCo also wants to maintain records of information submitted by employees using the timesheets.

 ## Goals & Requirements

 For the purposes of this tutorial, Auth0 acts as the SAML identity provider.
-The regular web app handling timesheets, as well as Tableau (which we will discuss further down on this page), will act as the SAML service providers.
+The regular web app handling timesheets, as well as SalesForce (which we will discuss further down on this page), will act as the SAML service providers.

 The application should be available to logged in users only.
 Each user will have a role, and based on this role, they should be able to perform certain actions and view specific data.